wb1110/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
 A Javascript library that makes creating reusable components easier.
 1. Describe component state.
+An object that holds some information that may change over the lifetime of the component.
 1. Describe props.
+Properties passed from one component to another component.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+Any application state change that is observable outside the called function other than its return value.
+Put the changes in state or props within the react hook useEffect().